I-2-5-78.Use of Subpoenas - General

 C. Subpoena on ALJ's Initiative

-Generally, an ALJ will only issue a subpoena on his or her own initiative when an individual has information or can offer testimony that the ALJ determines is reasonably necessary for the full presentation of the case and all other means of obtaining this information or testimony have been exhausted.
+Generally, an ALJ will only issue a subpoena on their own initiative when an individual has information or can offer testimony that the ALJ determines is reasonably necessary for the full presentation of the case and all other means of obtaining this information or testimony have been exhausted.
 (See generally the instructions in subsection B above).

 NOTE:

 Medical experts, vocational experts, and consultative examiners who will not appear voluntarily (i.e., as requested by an ALJ without a subpoena) may be subpoenaed to appear under the same standard applicable to other witnesses.
-However, an ALJ will usually attempt to obtain testimony from these individuals via video teleconferencing or by telephone.
+However, an ALJ will usually attempt to obtain testimony from these individuals via audio, agency video, or online video.

 D. Denying a Subpoena Request